Skip to main content

 info

 Step 3.
-Create new instance for recovery
+Create a new instance to restore data

-2. Verify the attached volume.
+2. Check the attached volume:

 lsblk